Beyoncé (album): Music and lyrics

-Beyoncé is a fourteen track set with seventeen short films: a video for each audio track, two extra videos to accompany the two-part tracks "Haunted" and "Partition", as well as a bonus video for "Grown Woman", which lacked an official audio counterpart until its standalone release on the album's ten year anniversary.
+Beyoncé is a fourteen-track set with seventeen short films: a video for each audio track, two extra videos to accompany the two-part songs "Haunted" and "Partition", as well as a bonus video for "Grown Woman", which lacked an official audio counterpart until its standalone release on the album's tenth anniversary.
 Departing from the traditional R&B leanings of its predecessor, 4 (2011), Beyoncés songs are predominantly alternative R&B. (Note: Chris DeVille, writing in Stereogum five months after Beyoncés release argues that alternative R&B reached its saturation point in early 2014.
 He identifies Beyoncé as an artist whose recent output experimented with alternative sounds within the R&B genre, thus making her music more accessible to typical fans of underground music despite her being one of "R&B's foremost superstars".)
 Musically, the album's electro-R&B soundscape may be located in the post-dubstep era, fusing electronic music with R&B and soul.
 The album's dark, moody production is more textured than previous releases and songs are characterized by heavy bass and loud hi-hats, as well as prominent synthesizers.
-A quality of restraint features among most songs "with subdued pulses, ambient effects and throbbing grooves that sneak up on you, threatening to explode but only occasionally transforming".
+A sense of restraint appears across most songs "with subdued pulses, ambient effects and throbbing grooves that sneak up on you, threatening to explode but only occasionally transforming".

 The album adopts unconventional song structure and as Evan Rytlewski of The A.V.
-Club notes, many songs "[emphasize] moody, shifting beats and drawn-out vibe sessions" and are left to slowly unfurl.
+Club noted, many songs "[emphasize] moody, shifting beats and drawn-out vibe sessions" and slowly unfurl.
 This is particularly prominent on "Haunted" and "Partition" which function as two-part suites.
 The dream-like state created on "Haunted" is ushered in with a stream of consciousness rap entitled "Ghost" which transitions from "smoky ethereality to off-kilter club beat", amid a shifting bassline and ghostly keyboards.
 "Partition" begins with "Yoncé", a slick rap set over a simple Middle Eastern rhythm.
 The song is divided by a brief interlude of camera clicks and the whirring of a car window, before launching into a second-half that melds synthesizer pulses with finger snaps to create a Southern hip hop bassline.
-Over this, the song follows a candid narrative that describes sex in the back of a limousine when travelling to a nightclub.
+Over this, the song follows a candid narrative that describes sex in the back of a limousine while traveling to a nightclub.